FAQ: Getting Help

 I need immediate help; can I come directly to you?

-Yes and no: You can call us through the Helpline (Monday – Friday, 3pm to 9:30pm) but we do not have staff on hand to deal with walk-ins.
 If you are in an emergency situation, call 999.
-If you are feeling suicidal, you can call the SOS 24 hours a day on their emergency helpline at 1800-2214444.
+If you are feeling suicidal, you can call the SOS 24 hours a day on their emergency helpline at 1800-221 4444.

 How long do I need to wait for a meeting with a counsellor or a lawyer?

-As AWARE is not a crisis centre, we cannot respond to requests immediately.
+A social worker is on-site at the Sexual Assault Care Centres to immediately help women who have experienced sexual assault.
 If you are interested in counselling, you should call our Helpline to get a referral.
 After you call, a counsellor will usually call you back in 1 to 3 days to set up an appointment with you.

 The Legal Clinic takes place on the second and fourth Thursday of each month, from 7pm to 9:30pm.
 You will need to call our Helpline to make a prior appointment to see the lawyer at the Legal Clinic.